acend/container-basics-training/content/en/docs/10/_index.md

 ## Build the image

+Just run

 ```bash
 docker build -t myfirstimage .
 ```

 * `-t` indicates the tag to apply to the image
-* `.` indicates the location of the build context (which we will talk more about later but is basically the directory where our Dockerfile is located)
+* `.` indicates the location of the build context (which we will talk more about later, but is basically the directory where our Dockerfile is located)

 {{% alert title="Note" color="primary" %}}
 Use the additional parameter `--build-arg` when behind a corporate proxy: